-Prerequisite: MAT112 or higher, or consent of department chair, MAT112 may be taken concurrently.
+Prerequisite: C- or higher in MAT112, or consent of department chair.
+(MAT112 may be taken concurrently with PHY211).

 PHY 212 - Classical Physics II

 (4 credits) A continuation of Classical Physics I. Topics will include simple harmonic oscillation, mechanical and electromagnetic waves, and electromagnetism.